librobase/jupyterlab-desktop/README.md

 ## Attention
 This repo contains a proof-of-concept JupyterLab Desktop app.
 The app has been tested ONLY on a MacOS with M2 processor.
+Known issues exist for Windows.

 ## Install
 Make sure you have the Tauri pre-requisits: